Seroquel Withdrawal (Quetiapine withdrawal)

-Seroquel is the brand name of quetiapine, an antipsychotic drug approved by the U.S. Food and Drug Administration (FDA) to treat schizophrenia, major depression disorder, and bipolar disorder.
-In some cases, a doctor may prescribe this medication for insomnia or anxiety.
+What is Seroquel?
+It is the brand name of quetiapine, an antipsychotic drug approved by the U.S. Food and Drug Administration (FDA) for schizophrenia treatment, major depression disorder treatment, and bipolar disorder treatment.
+Sometimes, a doctor may prescribe this medication for insomnia or anxiety.
 It works to rebalance serotonin and dopamine to improve a person’s mood, behavior, and thinking.
-This drug comes in a tablet form that is meant to be ingested orally.
-Seroquel has two formulations: IR (immediate release) and XR (extended-release).
+This drug comes in a tablet form meant to be ingested orally.
+Seroquel has two formulations: IR (immediate release) and XR (“extended-release”).

-Seroquel is not a controlled substance, but there is still a risk of abuse or addiction.
-It is important to understand how this drug can affect people, especially if someone is taking it improperly.
-There are reports of misuse of the drug by crushing and snorting the tablets, injecting the medication, or combining it with cocaine and injecting the mixture.
+Can you get addicted to Seroquel?
+Seroquel is not a controlled substance, but there is still a risk of Seroquel abuse or addiction.
+It is essential to understand how this drug can affect people, especially if someone takes it improperly.
+There are reports of drug abuse by crushing and snorting the tablets, injecting the medication, or combining it with cocaine and injecting the mixture.

 Seroquel withdrawal side effects include: